unman/kde/README.md

 KDE has excellent support for keyboard shortcuts - You can move between desktops, and move windows between desktops, using the keyboard.
 The default shortcuts are `Ctrl+F1` to switch to desktop 1....  , and you can add custom shortcuts for other actions.

-If you have many windows open for the same qube, KDE will nest them under a single button. kde1 - if you hover over, you will see a thumbnail.
+If you have many windows open for the same qube,
+KDE will nest them under a single button - if you hover over, you will see a thumbnail.
+You can click this to jump to the window.
 ![Hovering over windows](Images/kde1.png)
 If you click, a list of the windows.
 ![Listing windows](Images/kde2.png)